Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_transfer.md

 // for the built-in transfer api var transferManager = apizrRegistry.GetTransferManager();

+// OR for the built-in transfer api with custom types var transferManager = apizrRegistry.GetTransferManagerWith<MyDownloadParamType, MyUploadResultType>();

 // OR for a custom transfer api var transferManager = apizrRegistry.GetTransferManagerFor<ITransferSampleApi>();
 ```